|

 and future.

-the Association's first editor.
-He brought to his assignment the high
+appointed the Association's first editor.
+He brought to his assignment

-intellectual and editorial standards that have characterized the NAHA
+the high intellectual and editorial standards that have characterized

-publications which, to date, total nearly 100 volumes.
-Later editors —
+the NAHA publications which, to date, total more than 100 volumes.

 Ole E. Rolvaag, the author of Giants in the Earth, became the